Brotli compression

 Usage notes

 When CDN compresses static files, their MD5 values change.
-If your origin server uses an MD5 verification mechanism, disable both intelligent compression and Brotli compression.
+If your origin server uses an MD5 verification mechanism, disable both Gzip compression and Brotli compression.

 If compression is enabled on the origin server and the server response includes the

-If you enable both HTML Optimization and a compression feature (Gzip compression or Brotli compression), HTML Optimization will not take effect.
-CDN will only compress the files.
+If you enable both HTML optimization and a compression feature (Gzip compression or Brotli compression), HTML optimization does not take effect.
+Alibaba Cloud CDN only compresses the files.

 Brotli compression is supported only by some browsers.
 You can check browser compatibility based on your business requirements.